act-rules/act-rules.github.io/_rules/SC4-1-1-unique-id.md

 ### Applicability

-Any element that has an `id` attribute within a document.
+Any element that has an `id` attribute.

 ### Expectation